People on board

 MOORE, John Henry

-Back in Australia, he resumed his job a ‘Well Sinker’ and continued living with his family.
-He married Agnes Mary Smith in 1925 and they had one child, Graham, in 1930, who tragically died in an accident in 1933.
+Back in Australia, he resumed his job as ‘Well Sinker’ and continued living with his family.
+He married Agnes Mary Smith in 1925 and they had three children, Clarence 1927, Graham 1930, who died in 1933, and Jean 1933.
 From the Electoral Registers it appears that the whole family moved to Marlborough, north of Rockhampton and John became a Butcher.
 He died in 1953 and is buried with the family in the North Rockhampton Cemetery.